FederatedAI/FATE/doc/develop/develop_guide.md

 5. Define the protobuf file required for model saving.
 6.  (optional) define Pipeline component for your component.

-In the following sections we will describe the 5 steps in detail, with `toy_example`.
+In the following sections we will describe the 6 steps in detail, with `hetero_lr`.

 ### Step 1.
 Define the parameter object this component will use